Prevention and management of neonatal herpes simplex virus infections

 Given the potential for significant neurological sequelae in survivors of NHSV infection, affected infants should have a structured follow-up program that allows for neurodevelopmental, ophthalmological and hearing assessments.

 There has been research into the role of suppressive antiviral therapy in infants with NHSV infections.
 A recent randomized, double-blinded, placebo-controlled trial evaluated infants with CNS HSV or disseminated HSV with CNS involvement, while a second, parallel trial evaluated infants with SEM HSV disease.
 The study demonstrated improved developmental outcome in infants with CNS involvement who were randomly assigned to receive six months of treatment with oral ACV versus placebo.
-For infants with SEM disease, the only benefit was a decreased incidence of skin recurrences.
+For infants with SEM disease, the only benefit was a decreased incidence of skin recurrences but this can prevent the need for a lumbar puncture and readmission for repeat intravenous ACV with recurrences before 6 weeks of age.

 Laboratory diagnostics for NHSV infections